bluefireteam/audioplayers/getting_started.md

 ## Streams

 Each player has a variety of streams that can be used to listen to events, state changes, and other useful information coming from the player.
+All streams also emit the same native platform errors via the `onError` callback.

 #### Duration Event